The 2026 Annual Conference

 KEYNOTE PRESENTATIONS (50 min+10 min Q&A)

-Jono Neiger, Big River Chestnuts and the Regenerative Design Group
+- Jono Neiger, Big River Chestnuts and the Regenerative Design Group

-Russell Wallack, Success, Failures, and Projects at Breadtree Farm
+- Russell Wallack, Success, Failures, and Projects at Breadtree Farm

 IN DEPTH PRESENTATIONS (50 min+10 min Q&A)

-Buzz Ferver, Plant Physiology: Stratification or Grafting
+- Buzz Ferver, Plant Physiology: Stratification or Grafting

-Seva Water, Hazelnut Culture: Integrating Indigenous and European Practices
+- Seva Water, Hazelnut Culture: Integrating Indigenous and European Practices

-Erik Shellenberg, Syntropic Agroforestry Practices
+- Erik Shellenberg, Syntropic Agroforestry Practices

-Eric Toensmeier, Update on Oak Breeding
+- Eric Toensmeier, Update on Oak Breeding

-Jesse Markson, Update on Genetics and Potential of Yellowbud Hickory
+- Jesse Markson, Update on Genetics and Potential of Yellowbud Hickory

-Mark Hamann, Hazelnut Evaluation/Clonal Propagation
+- Mark Hamann, Hazelnut Evaluation/Clonal Propagation

-Amy Miller, You Harvested Your Chestnuts.
+- Amy Miller, You Harvested Your Chestnuts.
 Now what?

 TRADITIONAL PRESENTATIONS (25 min+5 min Q&A)

-Christina Barney, Non-chemical Means of Protecting an Orchard from Pests
+- Tina Barney, Non-chemical Means of Protecting an Orchard from Pests

-David Hughes, Marketing Top Quality Nuts
+- David Hughes, Marketing Top Quality Nuts

-Lou Judge, Nuts for the Next Generation: Farm Succession Planning
+- Lou Judge, Nuts for the Next Generation: Farm Succession Planning

-Tom Molnar, New Hazelnut Cultivars from Rutgers
+- Tom Molnar, Five New Hazelnut Cultivars for the Mid-Atlantic Region

-Bob Stehli, Update on Our Chestnut Breeding Program
+- Bob Stehli, Update on Our Chestnut Breeding Program

-Bill Stouffer, Chestnut and Wheat Alley Cropping
+- Bill Stouffer, Chestnuts and Wheat Alleycropping

-Nate Westrick, Oak Wilt at Our Doorstep: What It Means for Oaks and Chestnuts in the Northeast
+- Nate Westrick, Oak Wilt at Our Doorstep: What It Means for Oaks and Chestnuts in the Northeast

 SHOW & TELL (LIGHTNING) (5 min + 5 min Q&A)

-Douglas Spangler, NNGA Library Resources
+- Douglas Spangler, NNGA Library Resources

-Andrew Faust, Creating Permaculture Legacy Landscapes
+- Andrew Faust, Creating Permaculture Legacy Landscapes

 POSTER AND EXHIBITS

-Susanna Keriö, Hypovirulence for Chestnut Blight Management
+- Susanna Keriö, Hypovirulence for Chestnut Blight Management

-Erin Quinn, Rutgers Hazelnuts
+- Erin Quinn, Rutgers Hazelnuts

 2026 Anticipated Forums (Panels)

-Chestnut Marketing, Aggregating, and Economics
+- Chestnut Marketing, Aggregating, and Economics

-Hazelnut Breeding and Propagation
+- Hazelnut Breeding and Propagation

-Oak Wilt in Chestnut
+- Oak Wilt in Chestnut

-Black Walnut: Questions and Answers
+- Black Walnut: Questions and Answers